|

 day, she wasn't thinking about herself or what had happened that morning

-in the car.
 "Did you stay there long?" she asked.
-His

 head shook slowly, and his voice suddenly sounded bitter.
 "No...
 I didn't